Contemplating buying a home in Rhinelander? KEY INSIGHT, LLC Real Estate Services can help.

 Step 6 – Negotiate the deal

-Most deals don't close on the beginning offer – it's really common to receive a counter offer.
-But don't let it alarm you.
-We'll figure out whether or not to consent to the counter offer, propose our own counter offer, or decline the seller's offer and move on.
+Unfortunately most deals aren't closed on the first offer, and it's really common to receive a counter offer.
+But don't let it discourage you.
+We'll talk over whether or not to take the counter offer, propose our own counter offer, or refuse the seller's offer and move on.

-Market circumstances will play a big part in how aggressively we negotiate the deal.
+Market conditions determine how aggressively we negotiate the deal.

 Step 7 – Get financing

-After the deal is signed, you'll begin working with your mortgage lender to close the loan.
+Once we sign the final deal, you'll begin working with your lender to close the loan.

-This won't take much time at all if you're already pre-qualified, but you should to keep in close contact with your mortgage lender.
+If you're already pre-qualified, it shouldn't take much time at all, but you should to stay in close contact with your mortgage lender.

-And I'll care for all the property information your lender needs to close the loan.
+And I'll manage all the property information your lender will need to close the loan.

 Step 8 – Close the deal

-Your mortgage lender will supply you with a Loan Estimate (LE) of your closing costs within three days of receiving your application.
-You'll get a Loan Estimate (LE) detailing your closing costs from your lender within three days of accepting your application.
+You'll get a Loan Estimate (LE) outlining your closing costs from your lender within three days of getting your application.

-This estimate is based on the loan amount, and RESPA requirements require that it has to include all closing costs and be within a precise range of accuracy.
-I'll analyze the estimate and let you know if everything looks permissible.
+This estimate is formed from the loan amount.
+RESPA requirements mandate that it has to involve all closing costs and fall within a tight range of accuracy, and I'll examine the estimate and let you know if everything looks permissible.

-Then we'll close on your house.
-This will most often take place at a title company or escrow office and will most often be a smooth and peaceful affair.
+Then it's time to close on your house.
+This should take place at a title company or escrow office and will probably be a smooth and comfortable affair.

 Step 9 – Move in

 Congratulations!
-Now you can move into your new home.
+It's time to move into your new home.
 Enjoy it.
-And if you need anything, make sure you call me at 715-362-5151 or e-mail me at .
+And if you need anything, simply call me at 715-362-5151 or e-mail me at .